Marshall Napier

 James Marshall Napier (22 October 1951 – 14 August 2022) was a New Zealand-born character actor, playwright and graphic artist.
 He is known for a succession of strong supporting roles in Australasian films and television shows.
-He has also had a notable stage career.
+He also had a notable stage career.

 Biography

 Napier grew up in the city of Lower Hutt and was educated at Hutt Valley High School.
 He is the father of James Reuben Napier, actress Jessica Napier, and Rose Napier.
 He is the uncle of film director James Napier Robertson.

 Before becoming an actor, Napier worked variously as a labourer, factory hand, and truck driver.
 He also spent a year studying graphic design at the Wellington Polytechnic.
 He landed his first professional acting job in 1975, at Wellington's Downstage Theatre.

 In 1988, he moved with his wife and two young children to Australia, hoping to further his acting career.
 He soon became an established name in film, theatre, and television.
 His play Freak Winds has been performed in Australia, New Zealand, United States and Canada; other plays have been broadcast on Australia's ABC radio.

+His starring role in Bellbird (2019) resulted in the film receiving awards at several international film festivals.

+Death

 Napier died from brain cancer on 14 August 2022 in Canberra at the age of 70.